reymon359/how-to-live/docs/Learn to be alone/index.md

 # Learn to be alone

+Enjoy your free time being yourself and doing what makes you happy.

 Sometimes, you need to be alone.
-Not to be lonely.
-Enjoy your free time being yourself and doing what makes you happy.
+Not to be lonely, it's not the same.

 Being alone helps you get to know yourself.
 And the more you know yourself, the better you are when you are alone.

 Being too much time alone is not a good thing.
 As humans, we need to socialize.
 Find the balance between both, being alone and not.

-Too much time alone can make you lose touch with reality and lead to things like Ivory tower Syndrome.

 Date yourself.
-Some plans like going to the movies or having dinner alone are frowned upon by some societies.
-Do them if you want to, you don't need other people's approval.
+Some plans like going to the movies or having dinner alone are not well seen by some societies.
+You don't need other people's approval.
+Do them if you want to.

 In the end, is your life, no matter how much you share it with others.
 What you live is up to you and just for yourself.